kenaniah/chrome-navigation-plugin/README.md

 Navigation Shortcuts for Chrome
 =======================

-Navigation is a extension for Chrome that allows you to navigate to the next, previous, or top page using simple keyboard shortcuts.
+Navigation Shortcuts is a extension for Chrome that allows you to navigate to the next, previous, or top page using simple keyboard shortcuts.
 The extension can be found here:
-<a href="https://chrome.google.com/webstore/detail/ioogigbgjmadikfocfdmmdlghogaehca/details">Navigation - Chrome Web Store</a>.
+<a href="https://chrome.google.com/webstore/detail/ioogigbgjmadikfocfdmmdlghogaehca/details">Navigation Shortcuts - Chrome Web Store</a>.

 <table>
   <tr>